Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/shader-editor-panel/material.md

 ### PaintedMetal_Colorable
 This line displays the name of the currently active material as well as a small preview of how it looks.

-### Preset: No Alpha, No Emissive
-This line displays the material preset that was used to create the material.
-The preset determines which texture-types the material supports and how they are displayed.

 ### Override MatLib
 This checkbox allows you to force a custom material created in the current file to **overwrite a material** with the same name that is linked into this `BLEND`-file.
 Normally, if a material with name X in a file also exists in a MatLib, the local material would be replaced by the MatLib material X. This ensures that the *local* material X is used over the one contained in a MatLib.
 Refer to the [*&nbsp;*{: .fa .fa-map}Override Vanilla Material Tutorial]() for more details.